patrikk18/open/README.md

 An Open Source Social Network.
 Available @ http://open.subinsb.com Feel free to contribute and please report bugs if you find any.

-If you need help, documentation and other info about Open, please see our blog : http://open.subinsb.com/blog
+If you need help, documentation and other info about Open, plase see our blog : http://open.subinsb.com/blog

 Note that the blog folder is not included in source code.
 The blog is ran using Wordpress.